GreedyWang/bulldog2011.github.com/source/_posts/2013-01-23-big-queue-design.markdown

 ---
 layout: post
-title: "The Design of A Big Queue"
+title: "The Design of A Big, Fast, and Persistent Queue"
 date: 2013-01-23 20:55
 comments: true
 categories: